 Step-by-Step Instructions

-Below is an overview of how to make this yogurt bar recipe so you know what to expect from the process.
+Below is an overview of how to make this Yogurt Bar recipe so you know what to expect from the process.
 Scroll down to the end of the post for the full recipe, including the amounts and timing.

-1. Add the banana, yogurt, and maple syrup to a blender.
+Step 1.
+Add the banana, yogurt, and maple syrup to a blender.
 Blend smooth.
 (Or, add to a bowl and use a potato masher to mash as smooth as you can.)

-2. Line an 8×8-inch baking pan or baking dish with parchment paper.
-(This will make it easy to lift the bars out of the pan and slice.)
+Step 2.
+Line an 8×8-inch baking pan with parchment paper.
 Sprinkle granola on the bottom of the pan.
 Pour the blended yogurt mixture overtop.
-Smooth and add optional toppings if using.
+Add optional toppings.
+Freeze for 4-6 hours.

-4. To serve, remove from the freezer and lift the bars out of the pan using parchment paper.
+TIP: To serve, remove from the freezer and lift the bars out of the pan using parchment paper.
 Run a knife under very hot water and slice into bars.
 Serve immediately.

 Yogurt bars in pan.